rubylaser/rubylaser.github.io/_posts/2025-12-16-fixing-a-grinding-bottom-bracket.md

 layout: post
 title: "From Token Ninja to BB Infinite: Finally Solving My Press Fit Bottom Bracket"
 date: 2025-12-16
-categories: [cycling, maintenance, gravel, diy]
-tags: [canyon-endurace, bottom-bracket, bb-infinite, pressfit, gravel]
+tags:
+  - bottom-bracket
+  - gravel
+  - cycling
+  - endurace
+summary: >
-summary: "After killing a Token Ninja bottom bracket with gravel grit, I ditched bearing swaps entirely and installed a one-piece BB Infinite BB86 with CeramiTec bearings."
+  After killing a Token Ninja bottom bracket with gravel grit, I ditched bearing swaps entirely and installed a one-piece BB Infinite BB86 with CeramiTec bearings.
 image: /wp-content/uploads/images/bb-infinite/bb_infinite_installed.webp
 ---

-Grave and Water are relentless.
+Gravel and Water are relentless.
 They doesn’t care how well sealed your components are or how carefully you wash your bike.
 Eventually, they find a way in.

 After a season of thousands of miles on the gravel raid trails, my **Token Ninja pressfit bottom bracket** was done.
 The bearings were binding badly, felt gritty no matter how much I cleaned around them, and the cranks had that unmistakable *something’s wrong* resistance.
 My original plan was to press out the bearings and upgrade to **Enduro MR 2437 LLU/LLB A5** cartridges.